Braspag/braspag.github.io/_i18n/en/_posts/pagador/2017-07-27-braspag-pagador.md

 ### Authenticating a Transaction

-With the authentication process, a risk analysis can be carried out taking more of user's and buyer's data into consideration, which helps the validation process of an online purchase.
+With the authentication process, a risk analysis can be carried out taking more of user's and shopper's data into consideration, which helps the validation process of an online purchase.

 Through Pagador, when a transaction is submitted to the authentication process, the bearer is redirected to the issuer's environment to confirm their information.
 If correctly validated, the risk of chargeback (dispute of a purchase made by credit or debit card) shifts to the issuer, which means the merchant is not held accountable for it.